northwesternmutual/regent/README.md

 ![regent logo (the letter R wearing a crown)](https://northwesternmutual.github.io/regent/regent-logo-small.png)

+Regent lets you ask true and false questions of any data structure.
 Regent logic is written as single responsibility rules that are self-documenting, composable, and human readable.
+Let's look at an example.

 ```javascript
 import { equals } from 'regent';